Tips for Student Groups

 Requests must be received by the Office of Student Life 4-6 weeks in advance of proposed fundraising event (6 weeks is needed for vendors that have not previously done business with the College).
 Staff from OSL will discuss the request with Hospitality Services.

-- The event may not be held in the same building that Campus Dining has an operating facility (Johnson Student Center, Samuelson Pavilion, Rangeview)
+- The event may not be held in the same building that Campus Dining has an operating facility (Johnson Student Center, Samuelson Pavilion, Berkus Hall)

-- The vendor must satisfy liability, auto, and workman's compensation insurance requirements, as required by the Director of Risk Management
+- The vendor must satisfy liability, auto, and workman's compensation insurance requirements, as required by the Office of Risk Management

 - The vendor must satisfy food and health safety requirements (if applicable), as required by the Associate Vice President for Hospitality Services